KUTlime/ProxyList/README.md

 ### How is the availability of proxy tested?

-A proxy must respond to request within 15 second and it has 3 attempts to do so.
+A proxy must respond to request within 10 second and it has 3 attempts to do so.
 The target is `www.seznam.cz`.
+The second level is a random web server from a pool of server hosted by same provider.
+The third level is one particular Czech eshop.

 ### Is it guaranteed that the proxies from the list will work?